I love looking for gifts. But I hate shopping.

 Mutt Malt Liquor Coasters – As the coaster says, never drink alone.
 And you don’t have to with this handsome boy under your pint.

 Organic Bamboo Collar – Its purchase funds green projects.
 And when it wears out, the collar biodegrades.
+No longer available.

 Custom, Clay Dog Ornament – Get a hand crafted ornament that looks like your dog.
 Wouldn’t you rather see a replica of your dog in the tree than the dog?

 Ceramic Buttons – Dogs Style – Hand made in South Africa, these unique buttons will make a special outfit stand out even more. (affiliate)

 Old Sock Dog Toy – What else will you do with the socks that have a hole too big to patch or the orphan that came out of the dryer alone?
 You’ll never have to buy a tug toy again.
 (F) No longer available.
 Woof Woof Bandana – Even dogs who hate dressing up don’t mind wearing a bandana, especially when it’s as cute as this one.
 No longer available.

 Giant Mustache or Tongue Dog Toys – Your dog will love chewing on the hard rubber.
 You’ll love posting the silly pictures online.

 Pup Pies – Looking to share a special holiday treat?
 These yummies are made in New York from human-grade ingredients.